 As a result of having a great company create the video, Dropbox managed to acquire 10 million new customers who bought in the additional revenue of $48,000,000 because the video increased their conversion rates by 10%.
 Today, Dropbox keeps on updating their explainer videos on an annual basis, a process that has grown its customer base to 100 million as of 2017.

-They had a great script and stuck to it
+1. Write a great script and stick to it

 Have a meeting with your promotional video company and discuss some of the key features of your product so that they can understand them and effectively bring them out in the video.